Indian National Congress Sessions

 - The resolution of personal satyagraha passed in the Raigarh session of Congress(1940).

-- Dr. Rajendra Prasad was the president of Indian National Congress at the time of India’s independence.
+- Dr. Rajendra Prasad was the president of the Indian National Congress at the time of India’s independence.

 - Mrs. Anni Besant (1917) was the first woman president of Congress.